 The key of G features prominently in the works of Domenico Scarlatti and J.S.
 Bach, two Baroque era composers known for wafting a sense of blessedness to our ears.
 And, The Beatles frequently used G Major to communicate their celebrated message of love, contentment, and fun.

-G Major History Lesson: The Blessed Key
+Key Of G Guitar History Lesson: The Blessed Key

 It’s also sometimes referred to as “the key of the people” because of its status in both classical and popular music.
 Spotify backs this up, reporting that the keys of G Major and C Major beat out all the others, hands down, for the number of songs they accompany.